Amal-BB/Ghadames/README.md

 ### **Gallery**

   .
-A short video from the You Tube<a href="https://youtu.be/LCVldQzjyRY" target="_blank"> channel of UNESCO</a> has been embedded in the gallery page and many other photos with titles.
+A short video from the You Tube<a href="https://youtu.be/LCVldQzjyRY" target="_blank"> channel of UNESCO</a> has been embedded in the gallery page and some other photos with titles of description.

 ----